mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 ### 4.2 Receiving Email

 Click **Fetch Emails** to receive emails.
-Emails will be fetched in the background and processed by server as configured in the email account.
+Emails will be fetched in the background and processed by server, as configured in the email account.

-When modeling your app in Studio Pro, use **RetrieveEmailMessages** Java action.
-Once this Java action is called in the background, emails will be fetched over multiple Java threads and would be returned back to user in async manner.
-Email fetching will continue till the conditions defined in the email account settings at the Mendix side are met (such as "fetch Latest 1000 emails")
+When modeling your app in Studio Pro, use the **RetrieveEmailMessages** Java action.
+Once this Java action is called in the background, emails will be fetched over multiple Java threads and returned in an async manner.
+Email fetching will continue until the conditions defined in the email account settings at the Mendix side are met (such as "fetch Latest 1000 emails").

 The input parameters for receiving email are the following:

 * **EmailAccount** – email account consisting of incoming email configuration
 * **onEmailFetchMicroflow** – a microflow that will be triggered when **List of EmailMessage** is fetched from the email server as per the batch size configured in the email account
-    * You can process the list according to what you need.
+    * You can process the list according to what you need
-    * Make sure you have list of **Email_Connector.EmailMessage** as a parameter to this microflow.
+    * Make sure you have list of **Email_Connector.EmailMessage** as a parameter to this microflow
-    * Refer to the sample microflow **OCH_Background_EmailFetchMicroflow**.
+    * Refer to the sample microflow **OCH_Background_EmailFetchMicroflow**

     {{% alert color="warning" %}}When duplicating this microflow, do not change input parameter names and data types.{{% /alert %}}

-* **onFetchCompleteMicroflow** – a microflow that will be triggered when the fetch action is successfully completed.
+* **onFetchCompleteMicroflow** – a microflow that will be triggered when the fetch action is successfully completed
-* **onFetchErrorMicroflow** – a microflow that will be triggered if there are errors during the fetch from email server operation.
+* **onFetchErrorMicroflow** – a microflow that will be triggered if there are errors during the fetch from email server operation

 ### 4.3 Using Email Templates